thegrumpys/odop/docs/design/SimplifiedUI.md

 Note that FIXed Dependent Variables or variables associated with violated constraints must be displayed.

 Use this feature to suppress display of all non-critical aspects of the design.
-Specifically, PropCalcMethod and Calculation Inputs and Dependent variables associated with stress from Initial_Tension.
+Specifically, PropCalcMethod and
+in extension springs, Calculation Inputs and Dependent variables associated with stress from Initial_Tension.

 Supress display of all constraints and violations.
 Use the newly available screen width to give FIX checkboxes a dedicated column